-The 2020 NPDL NZ Deep Learning Lab will be taking place in Wellington, 16-17 July 2020.
-Watch this space - registrations will be opening soon
+This years' NPDL NZ Deep Learning Lab will be taking place as a virtual conference, 16-17 July 2020.
+Watch this space - registrations will be opening soon.

 Watch below: Teachers discuss their learning as a result of being a part of the NPDL project.
 They describe how the programme has provided a framework within which their existing programmes and achievement challenge focii can be addressed.

 Check out the NPDL playlist on EDtalks for video interviews with Michael Fullan, Joanne Quinn and stories of impact from NPDL member schools.